batsaikhan84/react-project-frontend/README.md

 ```shell
 npm start
 ```
-command will start the frontend application.
-It will automatically open at http://localhost:3000.
+This command will start the frontend application.
+It automatically opens at http://localhost:3000.

 ### Initialize the database
 ```shell